Mercerenies/a-turtles-troll/README.md

 * Buttons and levers have durability now, similar to doors
 * Pressure plates have a slight chance of catching fire when you step on them
+* Decreased the rate of bats turning into chickens as a lag-prevention measure

 # Version 1.1